QDROs in California

 - How long does it take to get funds?

-A California court issues a qualified domestic relations order (QDRO).
-This document contains instructions about how parties split a retirement plan during a divorce.
+A qualified domestic relations order (QDRO) is a document with instructions about how parties will split a retirement plan during a divorce.
+If you live in California, you would need a California court to issue a QDRO for you.

 A QDRO requires a plan administrator to pay a portion of a retirement account to someone other than the primary beneficiary.
 One spouse could use a QDRO to access payments as a form of spousal or child support.